best chest workout

 This exercise can be done with bands as well, if you are doing a home workout or don’t have access to the cable machine.
 Regardless of what equipment you’re using, be sure to slightly bend your elbows in this exercise.

-EXERCISE NOTES: Perform the Barbell Bench Press for 4 sets at 6, 8, 10 and 12RM, alternating it as a drop set with the Horizontal Cable Crossover for 15 reps.
+EXERCISE NOTES: Perform 4 Barbell Bench Press sets at 6, 8, 10 and 12RM, alternating it as a drop set with the Horizontal Cable Crossover for 15 reps.
 Take no rest between sets of Bench Press and Cable Crossover, but rest after each drop set.
+Maintain your core strength throughout the movement.

 2A.)
 AND 2B.)
 UPPER CHEST